 Vintage Book Haven

 Bibliophiles can never seem to get themselves to part ways with any of their books.
-Everything from one-time-reads to children's books tend to take up precious space in your bookcases.
-You can repurpose these old books in a multitude of DIY projects to lend an antique ambience to your room.
+Everything from one-time-reads to children's books tends to take up precious space in your bookcases.
+You can repurpose these old books in a multitude of DIY projects to lend an antique ambiance to your room.
 Create a monogram to grace your wall by carving your old books into letters.
 If you are averse to cutting into an old book, you can always keep them completely intact and use stacks of books as table lamp bases or even nightstands.

 It is every avid reader's dream to have a reading nook of their own - a place to shut out the rest of the noisy world to immerse themselves in a tale.
 This portal into the fictional realms could simply be a cozied up corner or windowsill of the room.
 Another quirky alternative is a swinging reading labyrinth that could either be a hammock or swing that can be found on sites like Urban Ladder.
 A more intensive room improvement project might call for the creation of a reading-alcove or even reading-loft.
 Your customized bookshelf or closet could accommodate your reading nook.

 Books need not be the only accessories you use to lend a library aesthetic to your room.
 Make sure to throw in some pillows, cushions, bed sheets and quilts to cozy up your fortress of solitude.
 Committed enough bibliophiles can even use bedding accessories that stick to the themes of their favorite books.
 Another essential for your library-themed room is lighting.
 Use anything from fairy lights to quirky lampshades to lend authenticity to your nook.
 More optional accessories that can spruce up your room could be coasters with book quotes on them to rest your hot chocolate on, antique clocks and ladders to reach an inaccessible shelf.

 Well, don't wait any longer to dive into your dorkiness.